Tan Chuan-Jin

-Before entering politics, Tan served in the Singapore Army between 1987 and 2011 and attained the rank Brigadier-General.
-He made his political debut in the 2011 general election as part of a five-member PAP team contesting in Marine Parade GRC and they won with 56.65% of the vote.

-Since then, Tan had served as Senior Minister of State for National Development between 2012 and 2013, Minister for Manpower between 2012 and 2015, and Minister for Social and Family Development between 2015 and 2017 before relinquishing his ministerial portfolio in 2017 to serve as Speaker of the Parliament.
+He also served as Minister for Manpower between 2014 and 2015, and Minister for Social and Family Development between 2015 and 2017.

+Prior to his appointment to the Cabinet, he served as a Senior Minister of State and Acting Minister between 2012 and 2014.
+Tan also served as President of the Singapore National Olympic Council between 2014 and 2023.

+In July 2023, both Tan and Cheng Li Hui resigned from Parliament and the PAP after admitting to a years-long extramarital affair with each other.
+Tan resigned as an MP, the Speaker of Parliament and a member of the PAP on 17 July.
+His division was temporarily covered by Edwin Tong, fellow MP for Marine Parade GRC.

 Education

 Tan attended Anglo-Chinese School and Raffles Junior College before graduating from the London School of Economics with a Bachelor of Science degree in economics under the Singapore Armed Forces Overseas Scholarship.

 He also completed a Master of Arts degree in defence studies at King's College London, and a Master of Public Administration degree at the National University of Singapore's Lee Kuan Yew School of Public Policy in 2008.